-Deduction of tax: annual payments and yearly interest: overview: the new rules
+Deduction of tax: annual payments and yearly interest: overview: the current rules

 Part 15 Income Tax Act 2007

 Part 15 of ITA07 contains the rewritten legislation on the deduction of tax from annuities, annual payments and patent royalties (formerly in ICTA88/S348 (1) and S349 (1)), and on ‘yearly interest’ (formerly referred to as ‘annual interest’ in ICTA88/S349 (2)).
 The general scheme replaces the concept of ‘charges’ with an ordinary deduction from income for annual payments, and makes deduction of tax mandatory in all cases, with collection being made directly rather than being charged on the income ‘out of’ which the payment is made.

 The requirement to deduct tax from payments of ‘yearly interest’ is now in Chapter 3 of Part 15.
 SAIM9070 to SAIM9116 explains the rules for deducting tax.